-Career or former career/position: Retired Mechanical Design Engineer.
-Lived in the watershed for the past 19 years.
+I have lived in the watershed for the past 19 years.
 I am also on the Board of Directors of the Indiana Lakes Management Society.
 I was president of the Big Lake Association when we worked to get sewers on our lake.
 We have seen great success since the sewers have come online.

 What I value about TWF: Their teamwork and commitment to improving water quality in our watershed.

 What is your favorite part about being involved with TWF?
 Working with quality people on a common goal.